openshift-labs/learn-katacoda/middleware/debezium-getting-started/01-deploying-a-broker.md

 A fresh project named `debezium` is prepared with necessary resources required to execute deployment.
-There are multiple resources created for you in the home directoory, the project itself or configured in OpenShift
+There are multiple resources created for you in the home directory, the project itself or configured in OpenShift
 * a cloned [repository](https://github.com/strimzi/strimzi) of [Strimzi](http://strimzi.io) project
 * Strimzi Cluster Controller managing Kafka brokers
 * MySQL instance containing a small set of data to be streamed